port-labs/port-docs/docs/exporters/k8s-exporter/export-templates/argocd-template.md

 :::note
 Blueprints created in this template define Relations to Blueprints which are referenced in the [Full Kubernetes Exporter](../../../complete-use-cases/full-kubernetes-exporter.md) docs.

-This template covers ArgoCD Applications with relations to Deployments and Services, like ArgoCD's [Getting Started](https://argo-cd.readthedocs.io/en/stable/getting_started/) application `guestbook-ui`.
+This template covers ArgoCD Applications with Relations to Deployments and Services, like ArgoCD's [Getting Started](https://argo-cd.readthedocs.io/en/stable/getting_started/) application `guestbook-ui`.
 :::

 ![Blueprints](../../../../static/img/integrations/k8s-exporter/argocd/blueprints.png)